XDEVS-PRO/XDEVS-website/README.md

 You can include HTML tags into your article like `<div>` or `<p>`

 Also, you can use components into .md, but be sure they are included into components/global.

 If you need to write a code into the article, use that syntax:

 ` ```js[exampleFile.js]
 let counter = 0;
 counter++;
 ``` `
 By including of Prism into the project, all syntax will be highlighted.

 Just specify extension after "```" for example js or html.
 Then you can write file name into [ ] (if needed).

-If you want to know more about .md look at this: https://www.markdownguide.org/basic-syntax/
+If you want to know more about .md look at <a href="https://www.markdownguide.org/basic-syntax/">this</a>